Patient Flow in Action

 I know you know this, but the data dashboard does not tell the full story.
 The map is not the territory.

 These days, it is easy to create digital tools.
-We have a data display or a checklist for almost every aspect of patient care.
-But information is no longer enough.
-To be useful, digital tools must predict problems and facilitate prevention.
+We have a data display or checklist for almost every aspect of patient care.
+But pages of static information are no longer enough.
+To be useful, digital tools must predict problems and facilitate their prevention, and be highly focused.
 We need to think of the clinician user experience – every alert creates a risk of diversion or distraction from a more critical task.
 We also need to think of the patient and carer experience – do digital tools reflect what matters to them?

 The big picture

 At the start, I said there is no simple fix for patient flow.
-Here are some things we need to do.
+Here are some big picture things we need to do.

 We need enough capacity in hospitals.
 For now.
 Not for some perfect, predicted future state.

 We need to fix primary and community care – especially aged, disability and mental health care.
 That is likely to require some investment in residential and semi-residential or drop-in models.
-I would love a local health district to partner with a primary health network to build a wrap-around health ecosystem using shared commonwealth, state and local funding.
+We need to empower general practice.
+I would love a local health district to partner with a primary health network to build a wrap-around health ecosystem using pooled commonwealth, state and local funding.
 We have some new hospitals coming online in New South Wales that might present this opportunity.

 We need to invest in innovation.
-Not just band aids and slashed budgets.
-We need to genuinely reimagine care systems with expertise, resources and care.
+Not just band aids and cute projects.
+Not hoping we will drive change through slashing budgets.
+We need to genuinely reimagine care systems with resources, expertise and care.

-Patient flow is not easy, but it’s important.
+Patient flow is not easy, but it’s really important – for patients and healthcare staff.
 If we work together, we can make a difference.

 Thank you for the opportunity to speak with you today.